Want to Talk about Your Spiritual Needs or Life Purpose?

 My approach to spiritual direction is deeply rooted to my own approach to spirituality.
 I see the sacred in nature and the earth; value the creation of a personal path that does not follow rules set by somebody else; and honor the gods, ancestors and nature spirits.

-I help the spiritually restless transform their relationship with the natural world.
+I help the spiritually restless transform their relationship with and around the natural world.
 I believe individuals make sense of their being-ness in the world in a highly private and personal way, and as humans we have the right to create our own paths.

 I have experienced and studied many traditions and frameworks of spirituality and religion, and as years ago I transitioned from a very conservative approach to Catholicism, I wished there would have been spiritual direction available that was not rooted in a belief system that would judge me and tell me what to do.